kilinandrea/product_analysis_project/README.md

 ## Introduction
-This is a product analysis project to identify how much time it takes for a user to make a purchase on our website.
+This is part of a product analysis project to identify how much time it takes for a user to make a purchase on our website.
-I am to analyse a specfic subset of customers' time spent in the purchase funnel: users who are first time visitors and make a purchase on the same day.
+I am to analyse a specfic subset of customers: users who are first time visitors and make a purchase on the same day.
 _Limitations_:
 - Sessions occurred during midnight are missed.
 - Limited to one purchase per day per user.